• Shop

 This site has dozens of free digital books for children of all ages.
 You can search by three basic categories: young children, older children, and young adults.
 Some are illustrated, some are animated, and many include audio formats.

-8. Project Gutenburg
+8. Project Gutenberg

 This library has hundreds of ebooks, from picture books to classic fairy tales.
 Their Children’s Bookshelf is sorted into categories.
 Most of them can either be read in the browser or downloaded.